saiteja-d/circuit_stem/DOCS/CodeExecutionFlow.md

 1.  **`main.dart`**: Execution begins here.
     -   `WidgetsFlutterBinding.ensureInitialized()` prepares the Flutter framework.
-    -   `Flame.device` is used to set the screen to landscape mode.
+    -   `SystemChrome.setPreferredOrientations` is used to set the screen to landscape mode.
-    -   An instance of `AssetManager` is created.
-    -   A `FlamePreloader` is passed to the `AssetManager`, which then calls `loadAllAssets()` to pre-load all critical images and audio into memory before the app displays anything.
+    -   An instance of `AssetManager` is created and `loadAllAssets()` is called to pre-load all critical images and audio into memory before the app displays anything.
 This prevents stutter during gameplay.
     -   `runApp(const App())` inflates the root widget.

 2.  **`app.dart`**: The `App` widget builds the `MaterialApp`.